 Offers discounts for full payments, automatic payments and cars with honing devices

 According to our analysis, Erie is the most affordable and offers the best customer service for buyers seeking minimum coverage insurance.
 You can lower your premiums through discounts if you insure multiple cars at Erie, bundle car insurance with a different type of insurance or complete a safe driving course.

-You can also save on costs with some unique discounts if you equip your car with safety devices like anti-lock brakes, airbags and anti-theft devices.
+You can also save on costs with some unique discounts if you have a car with anti-lock brakes, airbags or an anti-theft device.
 Erie also offers some rare discounts, including for having daytime running lights, honing devices and for etching the VIN on a car window.
 If you do not use your car for at least 90 consecutive days, you may be eligible for reduced premiums if your Erie policy is active.

 What Makes an Insurer the Best for Minimum Coverage?

 You can find quality minimum coverage policies in North Carolina, although the level of protection will only meet the basic requirements for the state.
 A good insurer should offer the best rates and service, along with discounts that can further lower your premium.